Menu Close

 Under the Caribbean Challenge, the government of Italy, through its Ministry of Foreign Affairs, funded a UNEP-CEP project to strengthen capacity for MPA management across a selection of Caribbean countries.
 Seatone, working closely with the CaMPAM Coordinator and UNEP’s Regional Activity Centre for Specially Protected Areas and Wildlife (SPAW RAC), identified and synthesized best practices for protected area management, and subsequently crafted issue briefs as a practical tool for managers, fisheries officers and conservation practitioners in the Caribbean and beyond.
 Seatone researched and authored issue briefs on marine resource governancesustainable finance and stakeholder engagement.
 The full set of issue briefs are downloadable on the SPAW RAC website.

-Development of Optimal Governance Structures for Marine Resource Management, Montserrat and Anguilla
+Optimal Governance Structures for Marine Resource Management, Montserrat and Anguilla

 Fauna and Flora International